 EXTENDED ABSENCES: If a student misses more than three consecutive days of school their parent should contact teachers electronically (email access is available through the BMHS website) to request home study assignments.

-EXTENDED ABSENCES: Extended medical absences, even when verified by a doctor, will be considered on a case by case basis.
+Extended medical absences, even when verified by a doctor, will be considered on a case by case basis.
 Students who miss 3 weeks of classes, 15 days, for medical reasons may be asked to withdraw and will be allowed to re-enroll once the units are completed off-campus and the student is released by the doctor.
+Students returning to school following hospitalization must submit a medical release form from the doctor.